elonguepee/ecron11/README.md

 # Hi I'm Erik!

 Hello!
 I'm Erik, a full-stack developer, an Information technology professional, and cloud enthusiast!
 I love technology, solving problems, and solving problems with technology.
-I'm a developer and aspiring devops pro.
+I'm a developer getting into DevOps.
 My goal right now is to get my portfolio updated with good projects, as well as to continue my 100 days of code challenge.
 I'd love to connect with you, especially if you want to work together.

 [Portfolio](https://www.erik-longuepee.com/)